 |Sister-ships||Stena Flavia, Stena Horizon, Stena Scandica, Stena Baltica|

 Stena Livia ferry Review

 Stena Livia ferry is a Ro-Ro passenger vessel operated by the Sweden-based company STENA LINE.
 The ship has a max capacity of 750 passengers, 200 cars and 115 lorries (semi-trailer trucks).
 The vessel was launched in 2008 and currently operates on the Sweden-Latvia route Nynashamn-Ventspils (crossing time 8,5 hours).

-As cruise ferry, Stena Livia has a total of 103 cabins, all of which are air-conditioned and with en-suite bathrooms.
-The ferry company provides bed linens, towels, and toiletries.
+As cruise ferry, Stena Livia has a total of 103 cabins (inside and outside, max capacity of 4 passengers), all of which are air-conditioned and with en-suite bathrooms.
+The ferry company provides bed linens, towels, toiletries.
 The ship additionally has 51 reclining seats.
 Some staterooms are wheelchair-accessible (adapted for disabled passengers).

 The ship's staterooms as categories (numbers) are 4-berth Outside (33), 4-berth Outside "pet-friendly" (4), 4-berth Inside (55), 4-berth Inside "pet-friendly" (9), wheelchair-accessible (2).
 Also available are reserved lounge seats (51 to Le Havre and 20 to Santander) and cots (15).

 All passengers must vacate their staterooms 30 min prior to homeport arrival.

 Shipboard dining and entertainment options

 As facilities, the Stena Livia ship offers:

 - La Restaurant (self-service/buffet restaurant on deck 5, hot and cold meals)